 - Not much else bad to say about the place other than the lack of any high alpine terrain.
 Vail suffers from the same problem, but without the wide-open bowls that Vail has, this holds Beaver Creek back a bit more.
 There just isn’t that much feeling that you are in the serious mountains, but rather are just enjoying a pleasant jaunt through the forest.

-We will definitely go back next time we go to Vail.
-Beaver Creek is a really fun place to spend a day skiing, and is a pleasant break from the crowds at Vail.
+Beaver Creek is a world-class luxury experience and we will definitely go back next time we go to Vail.
+It’s a really fun place to spend a day, and is a pleasant break from the crowds at Vail.